Augmenting MRI scan data with real-time predictions of glioblastoma brain tumor evolution using faster exponential time integrators: Numerical results

-With this parameters setup, we start from $t_0=150$ [days] with $T=3500$, and we perform 100 time steps of the exponential integrator simulation.
-Thus, one time step represents $\frac{3500-150}{100}=33.5$ [days].
-The spatial mesh consists of $193 \times 193$ points.
-The 100 time steps exponential integrators method executed on a laptop with Win10, using Octave, with 11th Gen Intel(R) Core(TM) i5-11500H @ 2.90GHz, 2.92 GHz, and 32 GB of RAM, takes less than 6 seconds.
-The selected snapshots from the simulation are presented in Figures \ref{fig:2Da}-\ref{fig:2Db}.
-In these pictures, we do not present the brain tissue, just the density of the tumor cells.
+With this parameters setup, we start from $t_0=150$ [days] with $T=3500$, and we perform 100-time steps of the exponential integrator simulation.
+Thus, one time step represents $\frac{3500-150}{100}=33$ [days].
+The spatial grid for the finite difference method consists of $193 \times 193$ points.
+The single bitmap resolution is 532 times 565 pixels.
+The 100 time steps exponential integrators method executed on a laptop with Win10, using MATLAB, with 11th Gen Intel(R) Core(TM) i5-11500H @ 2.90GHz, 2.92 GHz, and 32 GB of RAM, takes less than 6 seconds.

+We present a comparison of tumor growth starting at two different locations in the brain.
+We employ the transverse view - a vertical cross-section of the brain.
+We start by denoting the white and gray matter on the cross-section (see Figure \ref{fig:matters}).
+The snapshots from the simulation are presented in Figures \ref{fig:comparison1}-\ref{fig:comparison2}.
+We can read from these figures that brain tumors grow faster in the white matter, and their final shape depends strongly on the initial location.

-This single two-dimensional slice of the human head has around 70 percent of the gray matter, and 30 percent of the white matter.
-According to our evaluation, we have the theoretical predicted tumor velocity as of $2\sqrt{D}\rho =0.11$ [mm days $^{-1}$].
-This means that we have 11mm progression per 100 days.
-The progression from day 150 (our initial state, where the tumor had a diameter of 1mm) to day 518, presented in Figures \ref{fig:2Da}-\ref{fig:2Db} shows the progression from 1mm to 42mm (as measuring the tumor radius in one dimension).
-This implies the tumor velocity of $\frac{42}{518-150}=0.11$ [mm days $^{-1}$].
-This confirms the agreement between the numerical results and the model setup.
+{This single two-dimensional slice of the human head has around 30 percent of the gray matter and 70 percent of the white matter.
+According to our evaluation, we have theoretically predicted tumor velocity as of $2\sqrt{\hat{D}\rho} =2\sqrt{(p_w D_w + p_g D_g) \rho} =2 \sqrt{(0.70\times 0.13 + 0.30\times 0.013) 0.025}= 0.048$ [mm days $^{-1}$].
+This means that we have 0.48mm progression per 10 days.
+The progression from day 150 (our initial state, where the tumor had a diameter of 1mm) to day 1356 (36-time steps of 33 days), presented in Figures \ref{fig:comparison1}-\ref{fig:comparison2}, shows the progression from 1mm to 62mm.
+We identified the grid points with non-zero tumor cell density, and we found the largest distance between the two points as the tumor radius.
+This implies the tumor velocity of $\frac{62}{1356-150}=0.051$ [mm days $^{-1}$].}